 A Word on Gummies & Capsules

 As for gummies and capsules, while they can be helpful, we don’t recommend them as your main source of CBD.
-CBD has low oral bioavailability, which means only a small percentage (6-24%) of what you take is actually absorbed and used by the body (24).
+CBD has low oral bioavailability, so only a small percentage (6-24%) of what you take is actually absorbed and used by the body (24).

 How Much CBD Should I Take for Anxiety?